Get insider access

 7. Best Sounding Wireless Earbuds

-The Samsung Galaxy Buds FE Truly Wireless are the best buds for sound quality that we've tested.
-These headphones are a great choice for listening to all sorts of genres, thanks to their neutral and balanced sound.
-Whether you're listening to bass-heavy genres like EDM or vocal-centric content like folk music, these buds reproduce voices and lead instruments with great clarity and accuracy.
-If you want to switch up their sound, their app has a couple of different EQ presets to choose from.
-They're lightweight and comfortable and have a stable fit for listening on the go.
-However, their battery only lasts for just over six hours, so they'll need a recharge to get you through long workdays.
+The Nothing Ear (a) Truly Wireless are the best buds for sound quality that we've tested.
+They are a great choice for listening to a variety of genres, thanks to their neutral sound.
+Whether you're listening to bass-heavy genres like EDM or vocal-centric content like folk, these buds reproduce voices and lead instruments with great clarity and accuracy.
+If you want to switch up their sound, their app has a simplified graphic EQ and presets.
+To facilitate your listening experience, these buds are comfortable, come with multiple silicone tips, and have a 5.5-hour battery life.
+They also have decent ANC and support Sony's LDAC Bluetooth codec, so you can enjoy high-quality audio.

 See our review